Summary

 Notable Quotes

-"It's a great time to be a designer making data-driven design decisions."
+"It’s a great time to be a designer to make data-driven design decisions that impact beyond just pixels."

 More Videos